The Exact Steps to Do Hibah Amanah ASNB – Estate Planning for ASNB Investors

 Now simply show up with all documents needed (refer to Step 3 again) and the officer will sort it out.
 According to my officer, the confirmation documents will be mailed to you ‘in 1 month’.

-Pewarisan ASNB Campaign: Reduced fee of RM100 or FREE instead of RM180
+Promotional Campaign: Reduced fee of RM100 instead of RM180

-Now is a good time to do Hibah Amanah.
-ASNB is currently running the Pewarisan ASNB Campaign – from 1 March 2022 until 31 December 2022, the registration fee is only RM100 instead of RM180.
+Now is a good time to do Hibah Amanah ASB.
+ASNB is currently running a Promotional Campaign – from 20 Feb 2023 until 31 December 2023, the registration fee is only RM100 instead of RM180.
 Save RM80!

-(You can also get the registration fee completely waived if you add RM30,000 in your ASNB fund.
-The staff said the RM30k must be NEW aka fresh fund, not already existing in account.
+(You can also get the registration fee completely waived if you add RM20,000 in your ASNB fund.
+The staff said the RM20k must be NEW aka fresh fund, not already existing in account.
 I asked)

 Read the full Terms and Conditions of Pewarisan ASNB Campaign here.